 Every Focus ST leaving the factory comes standard with dual front, side and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

-It's a good time to be in the market for an affordable, compact-sized performance machine - If the Focus ST isn't for you, strong alternatives include the high-revving Honda Civic Si, the all-wheel-drive Subaru WRX, the slightly less powerful MINI John Cooper Works Hardtop and the refined Volkswagen GTI.
+It's a good time to be in the market for an affordable, compact-sized performance machine - If the Focus ST isn't for you, strong alternatives include the all-wheel-drive Subaru WRX, the slightly less powerful MINI John Cooper Works Hardtop and the refined Volkswagen GTI.